Thymis-io/thymis/docs/src/lib/docs/setting-up-thymis/thymis-cloud.md

 Check out [Pricing](https://thymis.io/pricing) for available plans.

 Your devices don't need full internet access.
-Only an outbound HTTP(S) connection to https://thymis.cloud is required, which will be upgraded to a WebSocket connection.
+Only an outbound HTTP(S) connection to `A_CUSTOM_DOMAIN.thymis.cloud` is required, which will be upgraded to a WebSocket connection.
 They work seamlessly behind NAT without requiring any inbound ports.
+Full network configuration is described in the [Firewall](../reference/administration/firewall.md) documentation.

 ## Getting Access